Architecture

 Surfaces

-Desktop host, web dashboard, iOS companion, terminal UI.
-These are views into the broker — they read from the same SQLite database and SSE stream.
+Desktop host, web dashboard, iOS companion, terminal UI, and pi.
+These are views into broker-owned control-plane state and observed harness activity.
 None of them own agent state; the broker does.

 Performance Direction